Strengthen Your Special Needs Students' EXECUTIVE FUNCTION SKILLS: Reduce Impulsive Behaviors, Increase Focus and Develop Working Memory

 Ten Key Benefits of Attending

-- Practical Strategies to Address Executive Function Weaknesses that Prevent Students from Success in School
+- Practical Strategies to Address Executive Function Weaknesses that Prevent Students’ Success in School

 What skills should we expect at certain ages and how can we help students with special needs who don’t gain these vital executive function skills?
 Learn how you can recognize and strategize to teach your students who struggle to think and act in an organized way to manage their time, tasks, schedules, assignments, and behavior

-Leave with specific strategies to teach and increase special needs students' skills in working memory, inhibitory control and mental flexibility … How to teach these skills in ways that students learn best whether working with students in-person or online
+Leave with specific strategies to teach and increase special needs students’ skills in working memory, inhibitory control and mental flexibility … How to teach these skills in ways that help students catch up on lost learning

 - Strategies to Help Your Students Improve in Key Executive Function Areas